Configurations of rectangles in a set in $\mathbb{F}_q^2$: Proof of Theorem

 Therefore, if $q\ge q_0$, then the right hand side of \eqref{conditionK} can be estimated as follows:

-Combining this estimate with \eqref{conditionK}, it follows that if $|S|\gg \delta q^2,$ then $N(S,S,S,S)\gg \frac{|S|^4}{q^8}$.
+Combining this estimate with \eqref{conditionK}, it follows that if $|S|\ge \delta q^2,$ then $N(S,S,S,S)\ge \frac{|S|^4}{2q^8}$.

 It follows from the definition of $N(S, S, S, S)$ that the number of rectangles in $S$ with side-lengths in $A$, one side parallel to the line $y=0$, and one side parallel to the line $x=0$ is at least $q^4\cdot N(S, S, S, S)\cdot \frac{|A|^2}{q^2}$.
-Taking the sum over all directions as in the proof of Lemma \ref{lm2feb}, the theorem follows. $\square$
+Taking the sum over all directions that can be rotated to the line $y=0$, the theorem follows for the case of arbitrary finite fields. $\square$